nschloe/tau/README.md

 # tau

 In 2001, Bob Palais wrote the article _Pi is wrong!_, remarking on the fact that whenever π occurs in nature, it occurs as 2π most of the time.
-He suggests that 2π should be given a name (τ is now a fan favorite) and that this constant should be used instead of π.
+He suggests that 2π=6.283185... should be given a name (τ is now a fan favorite) and that it should be used instead of π.
 Some found his arguments convincing, and the τ movement was born.

 This page lists notable articles, videos, discussion etc. about τ.